The Best Vegan Stuffing

 Instructions

-2. Next, crumble the tempeh using a box grater or finely chop using a knife.
+• Heat a large skilletover medium heat.
+Crumble the tempeh using a r or finely chop using a knife.
 Then, add to the skillet along with 1/4 cup water.
 Let steam until all water is absorbed, stirring occasionally.

-3. Next, add in the spices and garlic and toast for 1 minute until fragrant.
+• Next, add in the spices for the tempeh sausage and garlic and toast for 1 minute until fragrant.
 Add in the soy sauce, maple syrup and oil and let cook for 5-8 minutes until browned and crispy.
 Set aside.

-5. Then, cube bread and place in a single layer on a baking sheet (will likely need two baking sheets) and toast until dried out but not overly browned, about 25-30 minutes.
+• Cube the bread and place it in a single layer on a baking sheet (you will likely need two baking sheets).
+Toast until it is dried out but not overly browned, for about 10 minutes.
 Remove from oven.

-6. While bread is cooking, heat the butter in a separate large saucepan over medium heat.
-Add the onion, celery and carrots and cook, stirring occasionally, until vegetables are very tender but not browned, about 15 minutes.
+• While bread is cooking, heat the butter in a separate large saucepan over medium heat.
+Add the onion, celery, and carrots and cook, stirring occasionally, until vegetables are very tender but not browned about 15 minutes.

-7. Then, add the wine and scrape any browned bits that have occurred after cooking the vegetables.
-Bring to a boil and cook until wine is mostly evaporated, about 3-4 minutes.
-Next, toss in sage, thyme and parsley.
+• Then, add the wine and scrape any browned bits that have occurred after cooking the vegetables.
+Cook until wine is mostly evaporated, about 3-4 minutes.
+Next, toss in sage, thyme, and parsley.

-9. Then, add bread, tempeh sausage and vegetable mixture in a large bowl and add 2 cups of stock, toss well to combine.
+• Add the toasted bread, tempeh sausage, and vegetable mixture in a large bowl and add 2 cups of stock; toss well to combine.
 You want the bread mixture to absorb all of the broth and be “wet” but not have any visible broth in the bowl.
-Add the salt and pepper.
+Add the salt and pepper

-11. Finally, transfer stuffing to prepared dish and cover with foil.
+• Transfer the stuffing to the prepared dish and cover with foil.
 Bake for 40 minutes.
 Remove foil, increase temperature to 425 degrees F. and bake another 20-25 minutes until golden brown on top.

 Notes